 Recording interviews and using surveys to gather data, the Lynds did not sugarcoat or idealize U.S. life (PBS).
 They objectively stated what they observed.
 Researching existing sources, they compared Muncie in 1890 to the Muncie they observed in 1924.
 Most Muncie adults, they found, had grown up on farms but now lived in homes inside the city.
 From that discovery, the Lynds focused their study on the impact of industrialization and urbanization.

-They observed that Muncie was divided into business class and working class groups.
+They observed that the workers of Muncie were divided into business class and working class groups.
 They defined business class as dealing with abstract concepts and symbols, while working class people used tools to create concrete objects.
 The two classes led different lives with different goals and hopes.
 However, the Lynds observed, mass production offered both classes the same amenities.
 Like wealthy families, the working class was now able to own radios, cars, washing machines, telephones, vacuum cleaners, and refrigerators.
-This was an emerging material new reality of the 1920s.
+This was a newly emerging economic and material reality of the 1920s.

 As the Lynds worked, they divided their manuscript into six sections: Getting a Living, Making a Home, Training the Young, Using Leisure, Engaging in Religious Practices, and Engaging in Community Activities.
 Each chapter included subsections such as “The Long Arm of the Job” and “Why Do They Work So Hard?” in the “Getting a Living” chapter.